 Getting the Maximum Rating for Joint Pain

-If you’re living with joint pain, it’s not enough to simply file a claim; you want to make sure you’re receiving the highest possible rating for the severity of your condition.
-The VA evaluates joint issues by looking at how much they limit your range of motion, reduce functionality, and affect your quality of life.
+To receive the highest possible rating, you must prove the full severity of your condition.
+The VA evaluates joint issues based on how much they limit your range of motion, reduce functionality, and affect your quality of life.

 1. Accurate Range of Motion Testing

-The VA uses a tool called a goniometer during your C&P (Compensation & Pension) exam to measure how far your joint can move.
-If your range is limited due to pain, stiffness, or swelling, those numbers play a big role in determining your rating.
+During your C&P (Compensation & Pension) exam, the VA uses a goniometer to measure your joint movement.
+If your range is limited by pain, stiffness, or swelling, those numbers play a big role in determining your rating.

 2. Document Flare-Ups and Daily Impact

-Veterans often minimize their symptoms during exams, but that can hurt your claim.
-The VA wants to know how your joint pain affects your daily life, not just how you feel on a “good” day.
-Keep a journal and bring it to your exam if needed.
+Never minimize your symptoms during exams.
+The VA needs to know how your joint pain affects your daily life on your worst days, not just a “good” day.
+Keep a journal of your daily struggles, such as:

 • Difficulty walking, standing, or climbing stairs